Talbert W. Swan II: Homosexuality

 Swan is the editor of Closing the Closet: Testimonies of Deliverance from Homosexuality, a book published in 2004, which details the testimonies of 23 individuals, including Darryl L. Foster and Alan Chambers, who claim to no longer be homosexual as a result of their religious experience.
 Swan has also taken issue with the comparison of the fight to legalize same-sex marriage with the civil rights struggle.
 He has said "homosexuality is a chosen lifestyle" and Black people can "ride down the street and get profiled just because of [their] skin color, [which] is something a homosexual will never go through."
 After the Supreme Court ruling in Obergefell v.
 Hodges legalized same sex marriage across the United States, Swan held that gay struggles could not be compared to the history of the enslavement of blacks.
 Swan was quoted in 2015 as saying that he agreed "the church-run bakery down the street from his congregation should have the right to deny its services to a gay couple."

-In November 2016, Swan signed onto a letter supporting religious freedom laws, which have been condemned by some as legalizing discrimination against LGBT+ people.
+In November 2016, Swan signed onto a letter supporting religious freedom laws, which have been condemned by some as legalizing discrimination against LGBTQ people.
 The letter also condemns abortion saying "abortion in the black community has had a catastrophic impact" and condemned Democratic presidential nominee Hillary Clinton for her "unconscionable silence in the face of such destruction of innocent black life."

 Sam Brownback, a Republican politician, and former U.S. Senator and Governor from Kansas, said that Swan is among a growing number of African American leaders speaking out and "working to prevent promoters of same-sex marriage from hijacking the civil rights movement."
 Peter Sprigg, author and Senior Fellow for Policy Studies at the evangelical activist group Family Research Council quoted Swan as stating that homosexuals will never face the kind of profiling African Americans face.

+Racial views

+In 2021, Tim Scott, an African American Republican, gave the Republican response to President Joe Biden's first address to Congress.
+In his speech, Scott stated that "America is not a racist country."
+Swan in a tweet responding to the speech referred to Scott as "Uncle Tim", a derivative of the racial slur Uncle Tom, and a "cunning white supremacist apologist."

+Swan stated on Twitter in 2022 that "whiteness is an unrelenting, demonic force of evil."
+The tweet was condemned by some as demonizing and disparaging white people.

+Following Nikki Haley declaring her candidacy for the Republican nomination for president in the 2024 U.S. presidential election, Swan tweeted "NIMRATA RANDHAWA HALEY Say your real name @NikkiHaley.
+Are you afraid the white folks you’re kowtowing to won’t vote for someone named Nimrata."
+However, PolitiFact called the claim that Haley "whitewashed" her name a "pants-on-fire" falsehood; Haley has gone by her middle name, Nikki, since she was a child.

+During the Gaza war, Swan referred to Israel as a "white supremacist apartheid government" that is engaged in "murder, brutalization, and oppression of brown people in Gaza."